 Develops the art of communication with the horse for improved harmony through effective use of legs, seat, and hands in dressage and when jumping.
 Riders taking this course should be capable of jumping a 3'3" to 3'6" course.

-J. Collins, N. Eula, C. Law
+J. Collins.
+N. Eula.
+C. Law

 Notes: 2 PE units.
 Repeatable.
 Fee: \$850.

 PE-452 Advanced Dressage

 Fall and Spring.

 For experienced dressage riders to improve understanding of straightness, rhythm, obedience, and suppleness.
 The goal is to improve application of aids through a balanced and effective seat.
 Riders at this level must have experience riding First Level movements or above.

-N. Eula, A. Ingelis
+A. Ingelis

 Notes: 2 PE units.
 Repeatable.
 Fee: \$850.

-PE-454 Cross Country Riding and Eventing Training

-Not Scheduled for This Year.
+PE-459 Private Riding Instruction

+PE-459RA Private Riding Instruction 2x/week

+Fall.